vampjaz/zippycrack/README.md

 All the thread handling is done for you, leaving you to spend your precious time on writing the important parts of the code.

+### Quick docs:

+All the information is specified during initialization:

+    zippycrack.zippycrack(func,
+    	passfile,
+    	numthreads=4,
+    	cont=False,
+    	mode=ROUND_ROBIN)

+* **func**: the function called to evaluate if the password is correct.
+This should return `True` if the password is correct, `False` otherwise.
+The only parameter passed to it is the password to try.
+* **passfile**: the file to read newline-separated passwords from.
+* **numthreads**: number of threads to start.
+Default 4.
+* **cont**: boolean value to continue looking if a password is found.
+* **mode**: selects the mode of distribution of the passwords to each thread.
+	* `ROUND_ROBIN`: distributes passwords in a round-robin distribution:

+    1    2    3    4
+    5    6    7    8 ...

+	* `SEGMENTED`: segments the password file equally among threads:

+    1   100  200  300
+    2   101  201  301 ...

 Note: this library is a work in progress.

 Another note: I am not responsible for anyone using this library illegally.